mimik-ai/mimik-ai-developer-guide/readme.md

 ![Logical Architecture](./images/logical-agent-architecture.png)

-The starting point for interacting with an Agent Machine is a prompt submitted to the edgeEngine runtime web server at port 8083.
-EdgeEngine passes the prompt onto the mimOE.ai microservice, which interacts with a particular AI model.
+The starting point for interacting with an Agent Machine is a prompt submitted to the mim OE runtime web server at port 8083. mim OE passes the prompt onto the microservice, which interacts with a particular AI model.
 If the Agent Machine runs the `mILM` microservice, it will access LLM stored locally on the machine.
 The Agent Machine will interact with a vector database if it runs the `mKB` microservice.
 If the Agent Machine runs the `mModelStore` microservice, it will interact with an AI model running elsewhere.

 Once the AI model processes the prompt, the result is returned to the edge microservice and then to the caller who submitted the prompt.